 This simple-to-follow Smoked Traeger Prime Rib recipe promises BIG flavor and delivers the moistest, most flavorful prime rib you'll ever have the pleasure of sinking your teeth into!
-Serve the prime rib with Jiffy Cornbread with Creamed Corn or Traeger Smoked Potatoes.
+Serve smoked prime rib with Jiffy Cornbread with Creamed Corn or Traeger Smoked Potatoes.

-Why This Recipe Works
+😍 Why You'll Love This Recipe

-There are so many reasons why this gluten-free and GMO-free Smoked Traeger Prime Rib recipe is amazing.
+There are so many reasons why this gluten-free and GMO-free smoked prime rib recipe is amazing.
 First, the simple prime rib rub consists of kosher salt, freshly ground black pepper, Montreal steak seasoning, and a small amount of cayenne pepper.
 Together, they do a perfect job of flavoring the rib roast.

-The salt in the prime rib rub will first draw the moisture out of the prime rib roast, forming a dry crust around it.
+The salt in the smoked prime rib rub will first draw the moisture out of the prime rib roast, forming a dry crust around it.
 You may think you've ruined the prime rib, but not to worry!
 Through the amazing process of diffusion, the meat will not only absorb the seasoning but also the moisture back into the meat.

 Finally, we're slathering a mixture of butter, garlic, and herbs all over the roast, which will provide an incredibly flavorful and crispy crust, especially since we are making reverse sear prime rib.